This is a quite complicated question.

 Use an experienced real estate agent.

-Listen carefully to what your agent has to say about the pricing strategy.
-They know what works and what does not.
-An experienced agent can read the market and its conditions for a more positive outcome.
-As with any strategy implemented, be prepared to have ongoing discussions about pricing with your estate agent.
-Normally the agent will get you the best price for your property.
+Listen carefully to what your agent has to say about pricing strategy.
+An experienced real estate agent Pattaya knows the local market—from condos for sale in Jomtien to houses for sale in East Pattaya—and can guide you toward a positive outcome.
+Normally, the agent will get you the best price for your property.

 Clever pricing.